cedadev/ESGF-Architecture/roadmap/roadmap.md

   - **T5.3.1** Write an example of searching with `esgf-client`
   - **T5.3.2** Demonstrate searching in CoG
 - **T5.4** Demonstrate consistency of search between STAC implementation and Globus implementation.
+- **T5.5** Migrate from solr infrastructure to Globus Search
+- **T5.6** Change the ESGF metadata structure to accommodate all three DoE sites in one index

 KNMI Climate4impact